desuk/desuk.github.io/content/_index.md

 We're chatting online using Discord - join us at https://discord.gg/efQNUMa.

-## 2021 AGM

-We finally feel confident that our AGM can proceed at last, at the great new location of the Model Railway Club.
-This is a great opportunity for members and fans of Duke Ellington to get involved in the Society and its work, particularly if you’d like to help out with Blue Light.

-The AGM will start at 1pm on Saturday the 16th of October, though we have the room booked from noon if you are a little early.
-A bar with snacks, hot drinks, soft drinks and alcohol will be in operation.
-Please note the room is up one flight of stairs and there is unfortunately no lift.

-After the formal proceedings we hope to have some entertainment lined up for you, more details on that to follow.

-The full address is: Model Railway Club, Keen House, 4 Calshot St, London N1 9DA.
-Google Maps location [here](https://goo.gl/maps/Fg8qafdsvPTxgA5j8).
 ## Non-society events

 Got a gig coming up with an Ellington element? <a href="mailto:desuk@dukeellington.org.uk">Pop us an email</a> and we can publicise via our website.